Chris-github01/PF_Verify_Update/TAGS_CLARIFICATIONS_EXPORT_FEATURE.md

 A complete Tags & Clarifications management and Excel export system for the Contract Manager module.
 This feature enables comprehensive tracking and communication of commercial tags, assumptions, risks, and clarifications between Main Contractors and Subcontractors.

+**IMPORTANT:** The export automatically includes all Inclusions and Exclusions from the contract as clarifications (with references INC-001, INC-002, EXC-001, etc.) along with any manually created tags.
+This ensures complete scope communication to subcontractors.

 ---

 ## Features Implemented